BrightspaceUI/core/mixins/localize/README.md

 #### Links

-To wrap text in [a link](../../components/link/), define a unique tag in the localization resource:
+To wrap text in [a link](../../components/link/), surround it with a unique tag in the message:

 ```json
 {